Jaxeus/L5MissionOne/README.md

 <h3>MISSION TASKS:</h3>

-Mission tasks 1, 2, and 3 are in the Word Document attached to submission. <strong>Also attached to the end of this README file are images of tasks 1, 2, and 3 in order.</strong>
+Mission tasks 1, 2, and 3 are in the Word Document attached to submission. <strong style="color:red;">Also attached to the end of this README file are images of tasks 1, 2, and 3 in order.</strong>

 Task 4 is learning about TDD (video - watched)